Applicants from Nigeria can be considered for direct entry with:

 If you do not meet these criteria, you can apply for Birkbeck’s International Foundation Programme, which acts as a bridge between undergraduate and postgraduate study, preparing students to study a Master’s degree in the UK.
 There are progression pathways onto various courses at Birkbeck.

 Another option is the Master's Foundation programme, which is available for 2- or 3-term progression onto a wide range of Master’s degrees at Birkbeck.

 Nigerian degree classification

 1st (GPA: 5.0; alternative name: Excellent; English translation or equivalent: 1st)

 2:1 (GPA: 3.5; alternative name: Credit; English translation or equivalent: 2:1)

 2:2 (GPA: 3.0; alternative name: Merit; English translation or equivalent: 2:2).

 Research degrees entry requirements

-The usual entrance requirement for a research degree is a 2-year Master’s degree from a recognised university with a GPA of at least 3.5/5.0 or equivalent; students from top federal or state university with a GPA of at least 3.0 can be considered.
-Schools may also accept students with a 1-year Master’s degree at their discretion.
+The usual entrance requirement for a research degree is a two-year Master’s degree from a recognised university with a GPA of at least 3.5/5.0 or equivalent; students from top federal or state university with a GPA of at least 3.0 can be considered.
+Schools may also accept students with a one-year Master’s degree at their discretion.